denten-books/plain-text/0-intro.md

 seemingly inconspicuous conduits of information---electronic books and desks---acquire a sense of agency of their own.
 Devices that "watch," "hear," "see," and "think" give rise to object-oriented phenomenology and the internet of things.
-A new generation of artificially "intelligent" objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere as seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82;
+A new generation of artificially intelligent objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere as seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82;
 @wigdor_designing_2009].

-I will argue here that if we hope to understand literature, as Friedrich Kittler wrote, "under conditions of high technology," we can only do so from the position of humanism.
+I will argue here that if we hope to understand literature "under conditions of high technology" (to echo Friedrich Kittler) we can only do so from the position of humanism.
 One cannot at the same time lament the systematic erasure of the human from the literary process and advocate for post- or anti-humanism.
-Unlike Kittler, who once also wrote that in the face of technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
-Technology does not necessarily silence---it subtly changes the nature of textual phenomena.
+Unlike Kittler, who once wrote that under conditions of high technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
+Technology does not determine silence.
+Rather, the grounds for all reflective textual activity slowly erode to return to their natural and meaningless state of entropy.
 The instruments of literary analysis must consequently evolve to deal with new technological contingencies.
 Where texts are encrypted, we decrypt.
 If as Kittler writes, automated discourse analysis threatens to take command, we will engineer